aneesh6214/The-Emergent-Machine/devjournal.md

 - tweet length mode (short/medium/long)
 - reader.py script to pull 10 most recent posts into memory/perceptions/DATE.txt
 - bot is fed perceptions (0-3 if DATE = TODAY, 3-6 if DATE = YDAY, 6-9 if DATE = 2DAYAGO)
+- pull perceptions if no recent enough perceptions (this was actually added during Entry 3)
 - Testing flag (uses info from and generates tweets into testing directory)

 todo/ideas: